dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 Belief systems based on science and the institutions built around them also have flaws and vulnerabilities.
-The set of knowledge from which other belief are extrapolated -- the basis -- depends on individual knowledge and varies widely.
+The set of knowledge from which other beliefs are extrapolated -- the basis -- depends on individual knowledge and varies widely.
 There is also dissonance between what is accepted by the establishment, the individuals within it and sets of those people.